dadrus/CheatSheetSeries/cheatsheets/Microservices_Security_Cheat_Sheet.md

 What all these protocols have in common is that they define mechanisms to authenticate the involved parties.
 However, the details of how this authentication is performed - e.g., through passwords, or by making use of other factors - are not covered in this cheat sheet.
 Likewise, the protocols themselves are not the focus here; there are excellent existing cheat sheets for that purpose (which we will reference).
 Instead, this document emphasizes patterns: how different approaches to authentication and authorization are architecturally applied, and what implications they carry.

+### On Subjects and Principals

+Another important topic to understand before we explore authentication and authorization patterns is the concept of a **subject**.
+According to the reference architecture and the story above, a subject is an active entity that carries an identity and is the target of authentication.

+However, in most real-world systems, authentication is not limited to a single type of entity.
+Instead, there are often multiple forms of identity involved, each representing a different kind of actor or context:

+* **End-users:** Human users interacting with a system via a browser or mobile app.
+* **Devices:** The user’s device (e.g., smartphone, laptop, or IoT hardware), which may have its own identity.
+* **External clients:** Applications or scripts accessing an API on behalf of a user or system.
+* **Internal workloads:** Services or components within a distributed system communicating with each other.

+All of these are **principals** — identifiable entities that can be authenticated and authorized.
+A **subject**, in turn, may consist of one or more such principals.
+For example, a request from a mobile app may involve both the authenticated user and the device they’re using.
+In a service-to-service call, the subject might be the internal service identity, optionally carrying along delegated user context.

+Understanding subjects in this compositional way is key to interpreting the patterns described below.
+While many patterns focus on a single principal type (e.g., user or service), they often support **multi-principal subjects** through identity propagation and proper orchestration of authentication mechanisms.

-## Client Authentication Patterns
+## Authentication Patterns

 Authentication can be handled at different layers of a system’s architecture.
+Broadly speaking, there are three main approaches:

+* **Service-Level:** responsibility for verifying identity is delegated to each service, or to a proxy tightly coupled to it.
-Broadly speaking, we differentiate between Service-Level Authentication, where each service (or a component directly attached to it) is responsible for verifying identity, and Edge-Level Authentication, where authentication is handled by a shared component at the system boundary.
+* **Edge-Level:** authentication is centralized in a shared component at the system boundary.
+* **Kernel-Level:** authentication is performed in the operating system kernel, using cryptographic identities enforced at the transport layer.

 Each approach comes with trade-offs in terms of scalability, consistency, and operational complexity.

+Before diving into these patterns, it is important to clarify what is being verified.
+Most systems handle authentication in two phases:

+* **Primary Authentication:** This is the process of directly verifying credentials tied to authentication factors, such as passwords, biometric inputs, or signed challenges like WebAuthn assertions.
+This step proves control of an authentication factor — something the subject knows, has, or is — and importantly, it establishes the identity by linking the verified factor to a known identity record, such as a user account.
+* **Authentication Proof Verification:** After successful primary authentication, the system typically issues an authentication proof — a reusable artifact that confirms the authenticated identity in subsequent interactions.
+At the application layer, this might take the form of a session cookie, token, or assertion.
+At lower layers, it can take the form of cryptographic session state, such as a TLS session key or an IPsec Security Association.
+Verifying the proof ensures that the identity remains trusted without repeating primary authentication.

+Where this distinction is not relevant, the term **authentication data** is used to refer collectively to both primary credentials and authentication proofs.
+The following subsections use this term when referring to either or both phases.

+The patterns explained in the following subsections differ in **what** is verified (credentials in primary authentication vs. authentication proofs), **where** verification happens, and **which** implications this has for system design.

 ### Service-Level Embedded Authentication

-In this pattern, each service is responsible for handling authentication internally.
-This includes managing user identities and credentials, performing credential validation, and implementing login workflows.
-Common authentication methods used in this setup include username/password, API keys, and mutual TLS.
-All authentication logic and user data storage are embedded directly within the service, often through custom code or built-in libraries.
+In this pattern, each service is responsible for handling primary authentication internally.
+This includes managing identities and credentials, performing credential verification, and implementing authentication workflows.
+Common credential types used in this setup include username/password, API keys, and similar simple methods.
+All authentication logic and subject related data storage are embedded directly within the service, often through custom code or built-in libraries.

 ![Service-Level Embedded Authentication](../assets/Service_Level_Embedded_Authentication.svg)

 #### Pros

-* **Team autonomy:** Each service is fully self-contained and does not rely on external systems for authentication.
+* **Simplicity:** Each service is fully self-contained and does not rely on external systems or additional infrastructure for authentication.
-* **Simplicity (for isolated systems):** No additional infrastructure is required to support authentication.
-* **Customization:** Authentication behavior can be adapted to service-specific requirements without external constraints.
+* **Customization freedom:** Authentication behavior can be adapted to service-specific requirements without external constraints.

 #### Cons

-* **Inconsistency:** Authentication behavior, credential storage, and login flows differ across services, leading to fragmentation.
+* **Inconsistency:** Authentication behavior, credential storage, and authentication flows differ across services, leading to fragmentation and a poor user experience.
-* **Security risk:** Critical authentication logic is duplicated and harder to audit or secure consistently.
+* **Security risk:** Authentication code is duplicated across services, increasing the risk of vulnerabilities and complicating audits.
 * **Maintenance burden:** Changing authentication methods (e.g., introducing MFA) requires updates across all affected services.
-* **Redundant identity stores:** Each service must securely manage its own user database and credential lifecycle.
-* **Inconsistent user experience:** Fragmented authentication behavior and lack of SSO lead to inconsistent login flows and session handling across services.
+* **Limited scalability:** Each service is responsible for identity management, complicating secure identity management across a large system.
+This makes the pattern unsuitable for scalable service-to-service authentication.
-* **Authentication orchestration:** Supporting multiple authentication configurations, including chaining protocols and subject-specific variations, adds significant complexity.
+* **Authentication orchestration:** Supporting multiple authentication configurations, including protocol chaining and subject-specific variations, required to support different contexts, like first- and third-party, or external client and service-to-service authentication, adds significant complexity.
-* **Authentication data exposure risk:** Using the same authentication data (e.g., tokens, cookies, assertions) for both external clients and internal services increases the risk of leakage and unauthorized access.
-If an internal service is inadvertently exposed - due to misconfiguration or an attacker gaining internal access - the leaked authentication data may enable unauthorized access to sensitive resources.
+* **Coupling of external authentication data with internal trust assumptions:** Using the same authentication data for both external clients and internal services increases the risk of leakage and unauthorized access.
+If an internal service is inadvertently exposed because of a misconfiguration or an attacker gaining internal access, the leaked authentication data may enable unauthorized access to sensitive resources.

 ### Service-Level Code-Mediated Authentication

-This pattern addresses key limitations of Embedded Authentication, such as fragmented identity management, duplicated credential stores, and lack of support for SSO.
+This pattern addresses key limitations of the [Service-Level Embedded Authentication](#service-level-embedded-authentication), such as fragmented identity management, duplicated credential stores, and lack of support for SSO.
 In this pattern, the service no longer verifies credentials directly.
-Instead, an external Identity Provider (IdP) is responsible for authenticating users and issuing tokens or assertions.
-The service verifies these tokens internally using protocol libraries, such as those for OIDC, SAML, or CAS, and extracts identity attributes for request processing.
+Instead, an external Identity Provider (IdP) authenticates the subject and issues authentication proofs.
+The service verifies these internally and extracts identity attributes for request processing.

 ![Service-Level Code-Mediated Authentication](../assets/Service_Level_Code_Mediated_Authentication.svg)